-- In SRAM a single block of memory requires six transistors while in DRAM the required number of the transistor for a single block of memory is just one.
+- In SRAM a single block of memory requires six transistors whereas DRAM needs just one transistor for a single block of memory.

 - DRAM is named as dynamic, because it uses capacitor which produces leakage current due to the dielectric used inside the capacitor to separate the conductive plates is not a perfect insulator hence require power refresh circuitry.
 On the other hand, there is no issue of charge leakage in the SRAM.